Skip to content

 When to Choose an Alternative

-Choose IXOPAY if you process $1M+ monthly and need the most mature white-label solution in the market.
+Choose IXOPAY if you process $500k+ monthly and need the most mature white-label solution in the market.
 Better tokenization vault, Congrify AI analytics.
 Trade-off is 12-month lock-in and higher entry requirements.

 Choose Finera if you want similar capabilities at slightly lower routing fees.
-600+ connectors, AI routing, no lock-in, London-based iGaming focus.
+600+ connectors, AI routing, no lock-in, Cyprus-based iGaming focus.
 The differences are marginal.
 Evaluate based on demo quality and connector coverage for your markets.

 Choose Primer if your team prefers visual configuration.
 Drag-and-drop routing builder, $74M in VC funding, no setup fees.
 Trade-off is higher $500k minimum volume and 6-month contract lock-in.